 When I taped our podcast with Dr. Tom O’Bryan (an expert on gluten intolerance and how it affects reproduction), one of the things he said really made me think.
-You see…..I’ve often known that a gluten intolerance or celiac can affect a woman’s fertility and ability to carry a pregnancy, but I never thought to much about the male side of the coin.
+You see…..I’ve often known that gluten intolerance or celiac can affect a woman’s fertility and ability to carry a pregnancy, but I never thought too much about the male side of the coin.

-He told me that when the villi in the intestines are worn down from a gluten intolerance, that zinc is the first nutrient we lose the ability to absorb.
+He told me that when the villi in the intestines are worn down from gluten intolerance, that zinc is the first nutrient we lose the ability to absorb.

 Yup, just let that sink in a minute.

 So if someone is intolerant to gluten, before it’s even noticed, before you have any symptoms, you start losing the ability to absorb zinc.
-And with zinc so high on the list for important nutrients for men, this has to have drastic consequences.
+And with zinc so high on the list of important nutrients for men, this has to have drastic consequences.

 Testing for Zinc Deficiencies